How to Search LinkedIn by Keyword

 If you enter multiple keywords, LinkedIn looks for members who have all the keywords in their profile.

-If you’re searching for a specific keyword phrase, put those words in quotation marks so LinkedIn will search for the exact phrase: for example, Six Sigma.
-Otherwise, LinkedIn searches each individual word.
+If you're searching for a specific keyword phrase, put those words in quotation marks so LinkedIn searches for the exact phrase.

 Click the blue Search button.